d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   │ (add-hook 'hack-local-variables-hook 'buffer-env-update) └────

-  This way, any buffer potentially affected by [directory-local variables] will also be affected by buffer-env.
-It is nonetheless possible to call `buffer-env-update' interactively or add it only to specific major-mode hooks.
+  In this way, any buffer potentially affected by [directory-local variables] will also be affected by buffer-env.
+It is also possible to add `buffer-env-update' only to specific major-mode hooks, or call it interactively.

 [directory-local variables]
 <https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html>

-2 Alternative settings
-══════════════════════
+2 How this package works
+════════════════════════

+  When called interactively, `buffer-env-update' asks for a script file and executes it (in the sense detailed below).
+The role of the script is to set some environment variables.
+Then the Emacs variables `process-environment' and `exec-path' are made buffer-local and their values are set so as to replicate the environment defined by the script.

-  This package works as follows.
-First, a file named `buffer-env-file' is looked up in the current directory or one of its parents.
-In case of success, `buffer-env-command' is executed in a shell, with the found file as argument.
-This command should print a null-separated list of environment variables (and nothing else) to stdout.
-The buffer-local values of `process-environment' and `exec-path' are then set based on that.
+  When `buffer-env-update' is called from a hook, a file named `buffer-env-script-name' is looked up in the current directory or one of its parents.
+If found, the same procedure as in the interactive case takes place.
+Otherwise, nothing happens.

-  With this in sight, it should be possible to integrate with any of the numerous environment management tools out there.
+  It remains to clarify what “executing a script” means in the paragraphs above.
+Normally, it simply means to execute the script as a shell script and collect all the exported variables.
+However, certain script names are treated specially.
+These are:

+  • `.env': These files, used by Docker, Node.js and others, are simple lists of `VARIABLE=value' pairs.
+They are still executed as shell scripts (which dictates when and how quotes are to be used, for instance), but no `export' statements are needed.
+  • `guix.scm': The development environment of the Guix package is loaded and exported to Emacs.
+Make sure you have entered `guix shell' at least once before to install the dependencies, otherwise you may block Emacs for a long time.

+  For instructions on how to extend this list, see the documentation of the variable `buffer-env-commands'.

+3 Integration with other environment management mechanisms ══════════════════════════════════════════════════════════

-2.1 Python virtualenvs
+3.1 Python virtualenvs
 ──────────────────────

-  One can always source a virtualenv activation script from an `.envrc' script, but this additional step can be avoided by calling `buffer-env-update' manually and pointing to the `bin/activate' script.
-This can be automated if you create virtualenvs in a predictable place, say in a `.venv' directory at the root of each project; in this case you can say
+  In most cases, the easiest way to interface with Python virtualenvs is to create an `.envrc' file with the following contents:

   ┌────
-  │ (setq buffer-env-file ".venv/bin/activate")
+  │ source path-to-virtualenv/bin/activate
   └────

+  You can also call `buffer-env-activate' interactively and select the `activate' script directly.

+  However, if you want to avoid writing `.envrc' scripts and you create virtualenvs in a predictable place, say in a `.venv' directory at the root of each project, you can say

+  ┌────
+  │ (setq buffer-env-script-name ".venv/bin/activate")
+  └────

   or a variation thereof.
-Note that it is also possible to provide an absolute path for `buffer-env-file', and it is possible to specify it as a buffer- or directory-local variable.
+Note that it is also possible to provide an absolute path for `buffer-env-script-name', and it is possible to specify it as a buffer- or directory-local variable.

-2.2 .env files
+3.2 .env files
 ──────────────

-  To gather environment variables from `.env' files in the style of Docker, Node.js and others, use the following settings:

-  ┌────
-  │ (setq buffer-env-file ".env")
-  │ (setq buffer-env-command "set -a && >&2 . \"$0\" && env -0")
-  └────

-  Obviously, this assumes that the `.env' file is correct when interpreted as a shell script, which dictates, for instance, how and when quotes are to be used.
+  To load the environment defined by a `.env' file, you can select it interactively with `buffer-env-update'.
+To automate the process, set `buffer-env-script-name' to `".env"', either globally, dir-locally or buffer-locally.

-2.3 Direnv
+3.3 Direnv
 ──────────

-  As mentioned above, the default settings are compatible with direnv, but only as long as `.envrc' is a regular shell script.
-If you need any direnv extensions, you will probably be better served by the [envrc] package.
-It is nonetheless possible to take some advantage of direnv by setting
+  Buffer-env is /mostly/ compatible with direnv; specifically, it assumes `.envrc' is a regular shell script, so you can't directly use anything from direnv's library of helper functions.
+A workaround is to use the following configuration:

   ┌────
+  │ (with-eval-after-load 'buffer-env
-  │ (setq buffer-env-command "direnv exec . env -0")
+  │   (add-to-list 'buffer-env-commands '(".envrc" . "direnv exec . env -0")))
   └────

+  If you need tighter integration with direnv, you may want to check out the [envrc] package.

 [envrc] <https://github.com/purcell/envrc>

-2.4 Non-Unix-like systems
-─────────────────────────

-  I need to know what the appropriate value of `buffer-env-command' is for those.
-Drop me a line if you can help.

-3 Compatibility issues
+4 Compatibility issues
 ══════════════════════

   Most Emacs packages are not written with the possibility of a buffer-local process environment in mind.
-This can lead to issues with a few commands; specifically, those which start an external process after switching to a different buffer or remote directory.
+This leads to issues with a few commands; specifically, those which start an external process after switching to a different buffer or remote directory.
+Examples
-  Examples include:
+  include:

   • `shell', `project-shell' (`C-x p s') and other REPLs;
   • `compile' and `project-compile' (`C-x p c') in Emacs 27 and older;